Kartikeya-16/PAY_TRACKER/analytics_service/Readme.md

 Works out spending trends, budget usage, and spending velocity.
 Doesn't store any transaction or subscription data itself — it asks Ledger Service and Subscription Service for that whenever it needs it.

+## Purpose
+This is the "intelligence" layer of the app — it turns raw transactions and subscriptions into things like "you've used 60% of your Food budget but only 30% of the month has passed."

 ## Port
 8084